quarrelgame-framework/.github/profile/README.md

 fighting-game development such as ***Rollback***, thus allowing the developer to focus on the more important things like _world design_ and _fun_.

-As a fighting game framework, this framework tries to preserve one ideal in order to make the development experience worthwhile and as streamlined as possible:
+As a fighting game framework, this framework tries to preserve three ideals in order to make the development experience worthwhile and as streamlined as possible:

 1. A fighting game made with this framework should have as little boilerplate as possible